Sai2sree/caesar-cipher/README.md

 ### Client

-- The `src` folder of the root directory has all files of the client.
+- The `client` folder of the root directory has all files of the client.

 ## Instructions to run the project